hickeyma/granite-io-examples/reasoning_example.md

 In conclusion, the 'fastest' method depends on the specific context and requirements of the problem at hand.
 For a swift yet approximate solution, the Nearest Neighbor Algorithm is recommended.
 For situations where slightly better results are acceptable and more computational resources are available, Genetic Algorithms would be a suitable choice.
 ```

-Now,  we are given "Thinking" of the model behind the answer in-addition to the answer or response.
-Exactly what we asked for.
+The updated prompt show how you cabn request reasoning from the model and to output to a part of the overall response.

-However, in the code snippet above you can see that we had to make a substantial and intricate change to the prompt for the model to receive its "Thinking" in the response.
+However, in the code snippet above you can see that we had to make a substantial and intricate change to the prompt for the model to receive reasoning in the response.
 This is not something we want to have to do every time we want better understanding of an answer from the model.
 Wouldn't it be great if we could be abstracted from this and only require to provide the question or prompt.
-This is where the [granite-io library](https://github.com/ibm-granite/granite-io) comes into play.
+This is where the [Grabite IO Processing](https://github.com/ibm-granite/granite-io) library comes into play.
 Follow onto the next section to see how it can simplify your task.

-### Use granite-io to help prompting the model
+### Use granite-io to help with reasoning

-Lets now look at how the code snippet looks when using `granite-io` library to do the heavy lifting:
+Here is how the code snippet looks when using `granite-io` library to do the heavy lifting:

 ```
 from granite_io import make_backend, make_io_processor